Ahmed-Baioumy/Image-Captioning/README.md

 # Image-Captioning
-the final project for the first course frome advanced machine learning specialization on coursera
+The final project for the first course from advanced machine learning specialization on coursera